 - Discuss evaluation and management of individuals with a positive newborn screen.

-- Describe the diagnosis and management of the more common genetic disorders such as Down syndrome, Turner syndrome, Klinefelter syndrome, Neurofibromatosis Type I, Noonan syndrome, Fragile X syndrome, Marfan syndrome, Osteogenesis Imperfecta, etc.
+- Describe the diagnosis and management of the more common genetic disorders such as Down Syndrome, Turner Syndrome, Klinefelter Syndrome, Neurofibromatosis Type I, Noon Syndrome, Fragile X Syndrome, Marfan Syndrome, Osteogenesis Imperfecta, etc.

 Competency 4: Interpersonal and communication skills (CS).
 Students will be expected to demonstrate interpersonal and communication skills that result in the effective exchange of information and collaboration with patients, their families, and health professionals.
 By the end of the rotation, students will be expected to:

-- work effectively as a member or leader of a health care team or other professional group;
+- Communicate effectively as a member or leader of a health care team or other professional group

-- act in a consultative role to other health professionsals; and,
+- Act in a consultative role to other health professionals

 INSTRUCTIONAL FEATURES: Inpatient consultations on genetic and metabolic problems are first seen by the student and then evaluated by the attending and are used as teaching cases.
 Clinic is held every day of the week, and specialized clinics are held once a month.
 The student will have a unique opportunity to be exposed to the work-up, counseling, and management of inborn errors of metabolism, birth defects, multiple congenital anomalies, and genetic predisposition based on a personal or a family history.
 The student will take part in genetic counseling sessions.
 A set of genetics problems will be used as a teaching tool along with a reading file that will be provided at the beginning of the rotation and will be discussed during the rotation.